Conditional Predictive Inference for Missing Outcomes: Main results

-At one extreme, if we choose the set of singletons $U^{(1)} = \{\{i\} : i\in[n]\}$ as the partition $U$, we have $I_{\ge 1} = I_{A=0}$.
-The above procedure is equivalent to running split conformal prediction for every point with missing outcomes, by using all other observations without missing outcomes that have the same feature value as the holdout set, as in~\eqref{eqn:discrete_split_conformal}.
-At the other extreme, if we choose $U^{(n)}=\{[n]\}$, then the procedure $\ch_{U^{(n)}}$ is equivalent to~\eqref{eqn:CI_MAR_E}.
+At one extreme, if we choose the set of singletons $U^{(1)} = \{\{j\} : j\in[m]\}$ as the partition $U$, the above procedure reduces to running split conformal prediction separately for each test point, using all calibration data points with the same feature value as the holdout set, as in~\eqref{eqn:discrete_split_conformal}.
+At the other extreme, if we choose $U^{(m)}=\{[m]\}$, then the procedure $\ch_{U^{(m)}}$ is equivalent to~\eqref{eqn:CI_MAR_E}.

-Generally, $U$ can be any partition that is independent of $Y_{1:n}$ conditionally on $X_{1:n}$ and $A_{1:n}$.
+Generally, $U$ can be any partition that is independent of $Y_{1:(n+m)}$ conditionally on $X_{1:(n+m)}$.
 For example, it can be determined using a separate dataset, such as the one used to construct the score.
-Alternatively, it may depend on $X_{1:n}$ and $A_{1:n}$, aiming to achieve a small probability mass on $+\infty$ in each prediction set \eqref{eqn:CI_discrete_U}.
-For example, this can be achieved by ensuring that only few missing outcomes for the same feature value are included in any given element of $U$.
+Alternatively, it may depend on $X_{1:(n+m)}$, aiming to achieve a small probability mass on $+\infty$ in each prediction set.
+This can be achieved by ensuring that only test datapoints for each feature value are included in any given element of $U$.
+In Section \ref{testpart}, we develop some optimal partitioning methods based on integer programming.
+We also show that when there are an equal number of test datapoints for each distinct feature value, then partitioning such that each partition element has one test datapoint per distinct feature allows for the largest coverage without trivial (full-$\mathcal Y$) prediction sets.
+In our experiments, we find that partitioning the test set uniformly at random into a small number---say $L=10$---of partition elements works well.